MicrosoftDocs/mixed-reality/mixed-reality-docs/holograms-211.md

 2. Sets the HandDetected state.
 3. Unsubscribes from the InteractionSourceDetected and InteractionSourceLost events.

-Next, we'll upgrade our cursor from Holograms 210 into one that shows feedback depending on the user's actions.
+Next, we'll upgrade our cursor from [MR Input 210](holograms-210.md) into one that shows feedback depending on the user's actions.

 1. In the **Hierarchy** panel, select the **Cursor** object and delete it.
 2. In the **Project** panel, search for **CursorWithFeedback** and drag it into the **Hierarchy** panel.